BYU-CS235-F18/segfault/README.md

 # Step 1 - Compile and Run

-Use "make" to compile and ".seg" to run.
+Use "make" to compile and "./seg" to run.

 ```bash
 mjcleme:~/workspace/segfault (master) $ make